FrameworkComputer/EmbeddedController/docs/zephyr/zephyr_troubleshooting.md

 has not been enabled or because of a devicetree misconfiguration (missing `status = "okay"`).

-Quick fix: enable the corresponding driver (CONFIG_...=y) or fix the devicetree.
+Quick fix: find what device is causing the issue (look into `devicetree_generated.h`) enable the corresponding driver (CONFIG_...=y) or fix the devicetree.

 Proper fix: find the code referencing to the undefined node, make sure that the corresponding Kconfig option depends on the subsystem being enabled (ADC,